 - Bleaching may weaken the knots and cause hair shedding.

 - The results can be uneven if not done correctly, especially in jet-black wigs.

 Considering the pros and cons, if you are confused between getting bleached and unbleached knots, scroll through the next section.

 Bleached Vs. Unbleached Knots: Which One To Go For?

 Wigs with unbleached knots last longer than wigs with bleached knots.
 Bleaching affects the hair strands and may cause damage, breakage, and hair shedding.

 Unbleached knots may appear unnatural as the hair knots are visible.
 You may use makeup and foundation to conceal the visible knots and create the illusion of bleached knots.
 However, you have to wash your wig thoroughly and reapply makeup every single time.
 Otherwise, it may cause scalp buildup and damage to the hair.

 Both bleached and unbleached hair wigs come with their set of advantages and disadvantages.
+Both are cost-effective alternatives to hair replacement surgeries.
 Ultimately, everything boils down to your convenience.
 If you want your wig to last longer and do not mind reapplying makeup every day, go for wigs with unbleached knots.
 If you want a natural-looking and realistic wig, go ahead and bleach the knots.